-Key features of social enterprises include:
+Key features of a Non-Profit Social Enterprise include:

-- Main aim of social enterprise is a social or environment cause - It has a revenue generating model where profits are earned through sale of products or services. - Revenue generated is invested back for a social cause. - These enterprises operate like companies and have enterprise orientations.
+- Working for a social or environment cause - It has a revenue generating model where profits are earned through sale of products or services. - Revenue generated is invested back into the enterprise - They operate like companies and have enterprise orientations.